This is general information and not advice. For more complete information go to the South Australian State Revenue Office, Revenue SA

 RevenueSA recommends registration when the payroll consistently exceeds $11,538 per week.

-- Monthly returns and payment are due seven days after the end of each month (however the December 2015 lodgement dates has been extended to 14 January 2016)
+- Monthly returns and payment are generally due seven days after the end of each month

 - An annual return and reconciliation is required by 21 July each year, and is required to be electronically lodged through www.revnet.sa.gov.au.

 The payroll tax base include wages and salaries, the definition of which is expanded to include a range of contractor payments, allowances and fringe benefits as they are defined under the Fringe Benefits Tax Assessment Act 1986.
 Included are payments to third parties for services provided by and employee (or director) to an employer.